philamp/rclone_jelly/README.md

 ## Data storage

-On average, this solution avoids local extraction of RAR files thus takes on your storage less than 1% of the original size
+On average, this solution avoids local extraction of RAR files thus takes on your storage less than 1% of the original RAR filesize

 # NOTICE